Skip to Main Content

 Where Alpenroyal Gourmet Sits in the Local and National Context

 Selva di Val Gardena's dining scene clusters around two distinct price tiers.
 At the accessible end, places like Chalet Gerard and Nives operate at €€ pricing with country cooking and modern cuisine respectively.
-The upper tier, where Alpenroyal Gourmet competes alongside Suinsom (also Michelin-starred, Italian Contemporary, €€€€), is smaller and priced against a broader regional peer set rather than local alternatives.
+The upper tier, where Alpenroyal Gourmet competes alongside Suinsom (also Michelin-starred, Italian Contemporary, €€€€), is smaller and priced against a broader regional comparable set rather than local alternatives.

 At the national level, the Michelin star places Alpenroyal Gourmet in a competitive conversation with Italy's better-credentialed creative kitchens.
 That conversation includes very different operations: Osteria Francescana in Modena, Le Calandre in Rubano, Piazza Duomo in Alba, and Enrico Bartolini in Milan all occupy the serious Italian creative category, though at higher star counts and in more internationally prominent cities.
 Long-established houses like Dal Pescatore in Runate, Enoteca Pinchiorri in Florence, and Quattro Passi in Marina del Cantone represent a different generational register within the same broad category.
 What distinguishes the Dolomite kitchens is the specificity of their ingredient access and the relative scarcity of serious competition at the valley level.